Integrating Yandex Tracker with Cloud Functions

 - Yandex Cloud billing account.

-- A Tracker account that belongs to an organization connected to Yandex 360 for Business with a role of at least
+- A Yandex Tracker account belonging to an organization connected to Yandex Cloud with a role no lower than

 Sign up for Yandex Cloud and create a billing account: